rosenstok/galaxy-explorer/making-decisions-and-getting-stuff-done/proposal-forming.md

 ### Gather ideas

 The next step is to gather possible ingredients for a proposal.
 This is fun!
 Show courage and explore many different avenues.
 There might be things you didn't consider initially.
 Question your own and your colleagues' assumptions in the process – not by argument but by expanding even further.
 Feels like you've hit a dry spot?
 Go the other way.
 You don't need to agree in this step either – this is just a way of expanding your minds and hearts so that you have many things to play with when ultimately designing the actual proposal.
-Go crazy långkalsong, helt enkelt.

 ### Select tuners